 despawn 5 Remove an entity

-remove_component 5 Remove a component from an entity
+remove_component 5 Remove a component type from an entity

 remove_processor 5 Remove a processor